ducng99/Typi/README.md

 We also use a cookie 🍪 to store your session ID.
 It expires after you close your browser or inactive for more than 15 minutes.<br/>

+## TODO
+- Show info of receiver with options on the right side of chat panel.
+- Add Dark mode/theme
+- Add online status (can be disabled)
+- Add emojis and maybe stickers

 ## Credits
 Created using Vue.js, Bootstrap(-Vue), Express.js and MySQL, and other plugins.<br/>
 *:+1: And thanks to Stack Overflow members.*